zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 151] (#msdiv151) {#msdiv151 .ref .msdiv} (18-32)

 [APZ 151.1] (#apz151 .1) {#apz151 .1 .ref .apz} "Don't do the love of flavors lol
-If the 'taste' was not” (should be applied in Mahanidadesi (10-7) 4.)
+If the 'taste' was not" (should be applied in Mahanidadesi (10-7) 4.)

 [APZ 151.2] (#apz151 .2) {#apz151 .2 .ref .apz} "Alloy over Yamdhayadaha,
 Gone, embodied, taken down, the taste of the Buddha on that soil